abhaymishra24/abhaymishra24/README.md

 ### 🤓 About Me:

-- 🤝 Let's connect and do work on amazing projects 🚀
+- 🤝 Let's connect and do work on amazing projects. 🚀

 - 🧑‍🤝‍🧑 Looking for a team or an organization where I can learn and develop my skills.

-- 🧑‍💻 I’m currently working on **Stand_pickup Project**
+- 🧑‍💻 I’m currently working on **Stand_pickup Project.**

 - ✍️ I’m currently learning **Data Structure and Data Science concept.**